athornton/JupyterCon-2018-talk/talk.rst

     fortyfold increase from current detection capabilities, from a single instrument.

-  * A supernova explodes in a Milky-Way-scale galaxy one every few hundred years.
+  * A supernova explodes in a Milky-Way-scale galaxy once every few hundred years.

   * One goes off somewhere in the observable universe roughly every ten